jdt3969/email-grabber/README.md

 ### Future Updates

 * Increase efficiency and reduce server requests with probability model on permutations
-* Add options to not stop at the first found (two people share the same name)
+* Add option to not stop at the first found (two people share the same name)
 * Also output Linkedin URL for person.
 Makes verification faster
 * Add email server verification when linkedin fails (less reliable)
 * Hack Sidekicks API for emails linked to social media (not that great but will catch some)
+* Add option to output to file

 [pycurl]: <http://pycurl.sourceforge.net/>
 [spider-man]: <http://quoteinvestigator.com/wp-content/uploads/2015/07/spider400.jpg>